Dawn Fields: 1990s

 In 1991, she was a production assistant in the Geoff Murphy directed film Freejack.
 The following year she worked in the same capacity in the made-for-television film Grass Roots which was directed by Jerry London.
 In 1993, she was the assistant director for Mardi Gras for the Devil which was directed by David A Prior, and starred Robert Davi, Michael Ironside and Lesley-Anne Down.
 Also that year she was production assistant in Wilder Napalm which was directed by Glen Gordon Caron, and starred Debra Winger and Dennis Quaid.

 2000s

 In 2009, Fields began filming a documentary about an abandoned water park called Rock-A-Hoola.

 Her short film Touch that was co-produced with James Popiden starred Dove Meir and Natalie Shaw.
-It was shown at the 2014 Dances With Films festival in Los Angeles.Indegogo Touch - The Movie In 2014 she directed Fragile Storm.
+It was shown at the 2014 Dances With Films festival in Los Angeles.
+In 2014 she directed Fragile Storm.
 She had co-written the story with Carly Street.
 It was co-produced by Debbie Rankin, James Popiden, and Kelly Raymer.
 It starred Lance Henriksen, Mackenzie Mason, and Jody Jaress.